davidamebley/aws-services-status/README.md

 # AWS Services Status
 This frontend web application displays some AWS services and their locations, with their statuses on a World Map.
+The AWS services data is stored in an S3 bucket and retrieved via AWS API Gateway.

 A service with a status of failure displays a flashing red marker, while an alarm status displays an amber marker.
 An ok service status is displayed in green.

-**LIVE**: The app is live <a href="https://davidamebley.github.io/aws-services-status/">here</a>
+**LIVE**: The app is live **<a href="https://davidamebley.github.io/aws-services-status/">here</a>**

 ## Installation
 1. Clone this project on your local machine.